Upper bounds on the genus of hyperelliptic Albanese fibrations: Quadratic upper bounds on hyperelliptic Albanese fibrations

 \end{remark}

 The proof of \autoref{theorem upper bound for g} relies on the following technical result. \begin{theorem} Let $f:\,S \to B$ be a relatively minimal hyperelliptic fibration of genus $g\geq 2$, and $n=\frac{R^2}{4(g+1)}$ be an integer as in \eqref{eqn-def-n}.
-Suppose that $f$ is locally non-trivial with slope $\lambda_f>4$ and $g(B)\geq 1$.
+Suppose that $f$ is not locally trivial with slope $\lambda_f>4$ and $g(B)\geq 1$.
 Then